Transitioning To A Toxic Free Home

 Alright, who is with me here?
-There is nothing more frustrating then to get out of the bath feeling fresh only to dry off with a towel that stinks and sticks with you for hours.
+There is nothing more frustrating than to get out of the bath feeling fresh only to dry off with a towel that stinks and sticks with you for hours.

 So as always I set out to find a solution to my problem.
-I mean last year I discovered how to get rid of a bad smelling high efficiency washer machine forever, and I still use that tip to this day!
+I mean last year I discovered how to get rid of a bad smelling high-efficiency washer machine forever, and I still use that tip to this day!

 My Attempts To Get Rid of Sour Towels

 So the experimenting began.
 Last week I began to test and let me tell you…if there was a camera in my laundry room, you would all be getting a laugh right now.

 Let me start by saying that my first instinct was to add vinegar.
 Vinegar kills odors in washer machines and I am sure they could help freshen my towels.